redhead/diploma-thesis/Command_handling_As_previously_described__.md

 #### Command gateway

 To dispatch the commands represented by class instances, Axon provides a convenient interface called a Command Gateway.
 This interface defines two methods to send a command, which is passed as an argument.
 The `sendAndWait()` method is blocking, which means it stops the execution of the caller until the passed-in command is resolved, and it returns the result of the command execution.
-The other method, `send()`, is the asynchronous counterpart, i.e. non-blocking the execution of the caller.
+The other method, `send()`, is the asynchronous counterpart, i.e. non-blocking.
 Axon provides a default implementation of this interface called `DefaultCommandGateway`, or the users can provide their own implementation to suit their needs.
 The commands passed to the Command Gateway are then send to the Command Bus.

 #### Command bus